dtvangogh/hipposcraper2020/README.md

 ## HIPPOSWEEPER
 ### Description
-A selenium script that creates repositories, directory names, project files, and main.c/main.py files, and very pretty README files
+A selenium script that creates repositories, directories, project files, and main.c/main.py files, and very pretty README files
 This script doesn't just create files...it fills the file with an include header line, comment bullets, and the prototype(if its a C project)

 Example: